Bitė Group

 Bitė Group (Bitės grupė) is a Lithuanian telecommunication conglomerate currently owned by Providence Equity Partners since 2016, having been owned by TDC in Denmark until 2007 and by Mid Europa Partners between 2007 and 2016.
 Of Baltic states, Bitė mainly operates in telecommunication sector in Lithuania and Latvia, but through its media business TV3 Group (which Bitė assumed through Providence's acquisition of Viasat's Baltic business in 2017), it has an additional presence in Estonia.

 Bitė Group is a long standing regional partner of Vodafone, having first signed a Partner Network Agreement for its Lithuanian mobile service in 2003.
 The agreement was extended to its Latvian service in 2006.

 For years, Bitė Group has been represented by Bite Finance International B.V., a company registered in the Netherlands.
-It is now represented by PLT VII Finance S.à r.l. registered in Luxembourg.
+Since acquisition by US-based equity investment firm Providence Equity in 2016, it's represented by PLT VII Finance S.à r.l. registered in Luxembourg whose ultimate owner is Providence Equity GP L.P.. which is registered in the Cayman Islands.

 History

 Bitė began its operation in Lithuania in 1995.

 On 21 July 2003, Bitė signed a Partner Network Agreement for Lithuania with British multinational mobile telecommunication company Vodafone.

 In 2005, Bitė entered Latvian market.
 Following this, Bitė's Partner Network Agreement with Vodafone was extended to its Latvian service in April 2006.

 In early 2007, Danish company TDC announced the sale of Bitė Group to Mid Europa Partners.

 In December 2015, Mid Europa Partners announced that it was selling the group to Providence Equity Partners; the sale was completed in February 2016.

 In March 2017, it was announced that Providence was acquiring Viasat's Baltic media and satellite television business for €115 million from Swedish company Modern Times Group (MTG), which was in the process of transforming itself into a video game company.
 In May 2017, it was emerged that Providence-owned Bitė would be the party to purchase MTG assets in question.
 The sale was completed in October 2017.
 The newly formed pan-Baltic media company, initially named All Media Baltics, was renamed TV3 Group in 2019.
+In 2020, a bond issue was carried out, during which Bitė Group raised 620 million euros.
+In January 2023, TV3 Group, controlled by Bitė Group, signed an agreement to acquire radio stations operated by M-1.